Travel Rounds

 *Recommended: [[Perception]], [[Investigation]]*

-A member of the party must offer a skill of their choice and justify how their choice helps the party locate points of interest.
+The **Scout** must offer a skill of their choice and justify how their choice helps the party locate points of interest.
 The Dungeon Master must accept this justification.
 This Skill Check can benefit from the use of a suitable [[Map]] (+5 to check).

 The DC of the check is determined by the [[#Terrain Difficulty]].